ExaScience/elprep/README.md

 This command option determines the order of the alignments in the output file.
 The command option is followed by one of five possible orders:

 1. *keep*: The original order of the input file is preserved in the output file.
 This is the default setting.
-Some filters may change the order of an input file, in which case elPrep forces a sort to preserve the order of the input file.
+Some filters may change the order of the input, in which case elPrep forces a sort to recover the order of the input file.
 2. *unknown*: The order of the alignments in the output file is undetermined, elPrep performs no sorting of any form.
 The order in the header of the output file will be *unknown*.
 3. *unsorted*: The alignments in the output file are unsorted, elPrep performs no sorting of any form.
 The order in the header of the output file will be *unsorted*.
-4. *queryname*: The output file is sorted according to query name.
+4. *queryname*: The output file is sorted according to the query name.
 The sort is enforced and guaranteed to be executed.
 If the original input file is already sorted by query name and you wish to avoid a sort with elPrep, use the *keep* option instead.
 5. *coordinate*: The output file is sorted according to coordinate order.
 The sort is enforced and guaranteed to be executed.
 If the original input file is already sorted by coordinate order and you wish to avoid a sort with elPrep, use the *keep* option instead.

 ## Execution Command Options